Community engagement is an important part of the work we do as educators.

 The Office of Workforce Education and Development at MDC serves to coordinate the College's response to the workforce needs of our community.
 We help individuals prepare for first jobs, better jobs, high skilled jobs, and lifelong professional development.
 We help employers fill their need for educated, high skilled employees.
 We help our community by enhancing economic development and the quality of life.

 Reading at grade level by the third grade is the leading indicator of school success and high school graduation.
 Nearly half of Miami-Dade County’s third graders fail to achieve this critical benchmark.
-With the goal of closing this gap, the Center for Writing and Literature @ Miami Dade College has partnered with the Children’s Trust to launch Read to Learn Books for Free.
+With the goal of closing this gap, the Miami Book Fair has partnered with the Children’s Trust to launch Read to Learn Books for Free.
 Thanks to the generous support of corporate sponsors and the general public, more than 120,000 books have been collected and given to children in underserved communities since April 2013.

 In a win-win innovation that is being reviewed as a national model, MDC’s School of Education is partnering with City Year to create a new generation of passionate and highly qualified teachers.
 Volunteers who dedicate a year to working with students in the county’s lowest-performing public schools receive course credits from the School of Education’s Educator Preparation Institute.
 As a result, City Year volunteers will complete a rewarding year of service to the community with rewards of their own: a certificate of professional preparation from MDC and a Florida professional teaching certificate.